orbitalquark/textadept/docs/api.md

 - *keys*:  Optional table of key bindings to respond to.
 This is in addition to the basic editing and movement keys defined in [`ui.command_entry.editing_keys`](#ui.command_entry.editing_keys). `Esc` and `Enter` are automatically defined to cancel and finish the command entry, respectively.
-	This parameter may be omitted completely.
 - *lang*:  Optional string lexer name to use for command entry text.
-This parameter may only be omitted if there are no more parameters.
 - *initial_text*:  Optional string of text to initially show in the command entry.
 The default value comes from the command history for *f*.
 - *...*:  Optional additional arguments to pass to *f*.